• News

 There’s a slim chance that a dove might fall out of the sky and blacken your eye, but there is a chance.
 But, there’s probably more of a chance that good eye protection simply helps you better acquire your target.
 However, it is paramount that whatever shades you’re wearing, they should be shatterproof.
 Just in case.

-If you’re shooting a lot, investing in a nice pair of protective glasses can be helpful.
-We love the Aegis from Smith.
+If you’re shooting a lot both on the range and in the field, investing in a nice pair of protective glasses is necessary for both safety and enhanced color contrast.
+We recommend the Arena Elite from Smith.

 These are super affordable, and the yellow lens will help with clarity for morning hunts.
 Don’t expect them to be more than what they are, and you’re good to go.